muxinc/examples/ios-live-streaming/README.md

 # Quick Start

+## Prerequisites

+To use this application, you'll need a [Mux account](https://dashboard.mux.com/signup?type=video) and an [RTMP stream key](https://docs.mux.com/guides/video/start-live-streaming#2-create-a-unique-live-stream).

+If you're new to Mux or live streaming in general, you can follow our [Start Live Streaming guide](https://docs.mux.com/guides/video/start-live-streaming) for a tutorial on getting your first live stream created, and obtaining an RTMP stream key.

 ## Installing and running the project

 After cloning this project and installing CocoaPods, run the following command from the project directory to get setup: